Joan Lader: Career

+Lader is also hired on retainer by Broadway producers to provide lessons to performers in their shows, which have included Chicago, Moulin Rouge, Spamalot, Sweeney Todd, and the 2024 revival of Cabaret.
+She is credited on the films Les Misérables, Mary Poppins Returns, and Evita.

-In addition, Lader has been a guest lecturer at Columbia University, Yale University, Pace University, Berklee College of Music, and serves on the Musical Theatre Artistic Advisory Committee at Manhattan School of Music and as a consultant for the New Studio at NYU Tisch.
-She has given presentations and taught workshops for the Voice Foundation in Philadelphia, the New York Singing Teachers’ Association, the Pacific Voice and Speech Foundation in San Francisco, and the National YoungArts Foundation.
-She worked with the music department on the films Les Miserables and Mary Poppins Returns, and received a “special thanks” credit for the film adaptation of Evita.
+Lader has been a guest lecturer at Columbia University, Yale University, Pace University, Berklee College of Music, and Peabody Institute of Music, and serves as a consultant for Manhattan School of Music and the New Studio at NYU Tisch.
+She has presented for the Voice Foundation in Philadelphia, the New York Singing Teachers’ Association, the Pacific Voice and Speech Foundation in San Francisco, and the National YoungArts Foundation.